If you have any questions as you get started - feel free to email welcome@meticuloushome.com and we’ll get back to you as quickly as possible.

 4. You can weigh your beans using the built-in Acaia scale.
 Add your dosing cup to the Drip Tray and press the physical Tare button on the bottom right side of the machine.

 5. Insert the portafilter.
-It will auto-tare so you don't need to.

 • Wait until the shot is complete.
 The Meticulous will chime when it’s done.